WT000/Bank-Simulator/README.md

 # COM528AE1 - GROUP A5

-This is our groups submission for the AE1 for COM528, a credit card app that uses ReST with a front-facing UI built with JSP for users.
+This is our groups submission for the AE1 for COM528, a credit card app powered by REST and built on Java Server Pages.

-ae1 contains code and resources related to our project.
+ae1 contains code and documentation related to our project.

 # APPLICATION SETUP